 On a warm day in summer, get down at ground level and look closely.
 See what flowering plants were in your lawn all along but never had the chance to flower, such as daisies, clovers and speedwells.

-Remember, it is the less tidy areas of our gardens that allow wildlife to flourish whereas the over-tidy areas are virtually wildlife deserts - especially where non-native flowers, trees and shrubs are grown as these provide little or no food or habitat for insects (we give advice on this page on the use of native plant species).
+Remember, it is the less tidy areas of our gardens that allow wildlife to flourish whereas the over-tidy areas are virtually wildlife deserts - especially where non-native flowers, trees and shrubs are grown as these provide little or no food or habitat for insects (we give advice higher up this page on the use of native plant species).